gosha1100/JuiceReactWP---WP/README.md

 # JuiceReactWP - React Integration for WordPress

 **JuiceReactWP** offers an efficient solution for integrating React with existing WordPress projects.
+SPA is not available with this setup, because it's just made for using react libaries and people who are used to react syntax.
+If You wanna use wordpress as a headless, this is the wrong repo.
 It's particularly useful for working with child themes or when requiring React's capabilities while maintaining Gutenberg block editing for client projects.

 ## Directory Structure